hanzhi713/image-collage-maker/Mechanism.md

     return np.sum(img)

-# Or,
-# Simply compute the average of a particular channel of a particular color space
+# Or simply compute the average of a particular channel of a particular color space
 # In this case it's the average of hues
 def av_hue(img: np.ndarray) -> float:
     hsv = cv2.cvtColor(img, cv2.COLOR_BGR2HSV)